QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/_knowledge/index.md

 #### Functional Specifications

 This section focuses on the functionalities of the product.
-It could be a table with basic information about each task, along their priority.
+It could be a table with basic information about each task, along with their priority.

 | N°| Task name | Duration (days) | Man-days | Priority |
 | ------ | ------ | ------ | ------ | ------ |